Theology, Religion, and Philosophy of Religion at Wolfson

 Written Work, Assessment and Interviews

-Applicants shortlisted for interview will be asked to submit two marked essays or other written work.
+Applicants are required to submit two pieces of written work by 3rd November.
 This should be in a related discipline which the candidate is studying or has studied.
+For the second round, all applicants must submit their written work by 8 March.

-Those interviewed will also sit a written assessment on the day of the interview.
+Those interviewed will also sit a written assessment around the time of the interview.

-Shortlisted candidates will be invited to be interviewed in December.
+Shortlisted candidates will be invited to be interviewed in December (or late March for those who apply in the second round).
 There will be one or two interviews (in total lasting 40-50 minutes) which will be conducted online via Zoom.